part-cw/rrate/README.md

 After cloning the repo, run `npm install` from the project directory to install dependencies.

-A current member of the Expo project will need to send you an invitation to collaborate.
-Then, you will be able to run, build, and deploy the app on Expo.

 # Running

 To run, use one of the following